Tag Archives

 2 Articles

-That Night a Mouth Roared and a Light Went Out
+John Lennon & MNF: When A Mouth Roared and a Light Went Out

-Like many others that fateful night 37 years ago, Dec.
-8, 1980, I learned of John Lennon’s death from Howard Cosell.
-Yeah, that Howard Cosell.
-It was Monday night, the Patriots were in Miami, and, in 1980, Howard was still presiding — in his inimitably pedantic, overly dramatic fashion — over Monday Night Football, what in the pre-cable era was the week’s premier sports broadcasting event.
-Howard was respectful of the news, as respectful as his bombastic persona would allow: He treated it as he would a punt returner who has broken clear of the pack with only the kicker to beat.
+Howard was respectful of this traumatic news — as respectful as his on-air persona would allow.
+In other words, he treated the murder as he would a punt returner who’d broken clear of the pack with only the kicker to beat.
 See that bizarre media moment, preserved for all time, here.
-ESPN would later weigh in with a meta-media doc, here.
+ESPN would later weigh in with its own meta-media doc, here.

-We called my mother into the room.
-She was the founding and still chief Beatles lover in our family, and John was clearly her favorite.
+We quickly called my mother into the room.
+She was the founding and still presiding Beatles lover in our family, and John was clearly her favorite.
 She was 41 in 1980, essentially the same age as John Lennon.
-She had latched onto them from the start; indeed, my dad had teased her for digging a band whose enthusiasts were, at that stage, mainly 13- and 14-year-old girls.
-But my mom possesses a keen musical sensibility and her early support for their chops were more than justified in the years to come… She teared up listening to Cosell bloviate then left the room.
+She had latched onto them from the start.
+Indeed, my dad had teased her for digging a band whose enthusiasts were, at that stage, mainly 13- and 14-year-old girls.

 Click photo to hear The Feelies pay homage to Jimi Hendrix during their encore at The Sinclair in Cambridge, Mass., Oct.
 14, 2017.

-And yet I come before you not to reflexively extoll the virtues of The Feelies sound — which I love, but about which reasonable people can disagree — but rather to applaud the remarkable structure of their shows.
+And yet, I come before you not to reflexively extoll the virtues of The Feelies sound, which I love, but about which reasonable people can disagree.
+I’d rather applaud the remarkable structure of their shows.
 We’re all familiar with the two-sets-plus-appended-encore format of most club dates.
 Here The Feelies do not break any molds.
-When it comes to the content of those encores, however, they deviate from the norm to stirring effect.

-I’ve long maintained that any band (even one whose original music I can’t get enough of) should be obligated, by law, to play at least one cover during a live show.
+I’ve long maintained that any band — even one whose original music I can’t get enough of — should be obligated, by law, to play at least one cover during a live show.
 Covering someone else’s material exhibits range; it provides insight into a band’s outside influences, tastes and admirations.
 It is at once self-effacing and evidence of a certain kind of bravado.

-In this respect, The Feelies consistently hit it out of the park and they do it with an emotional intensity they don’t always apply to their originals.
+In this respect, The Feelies consistently hit it out of the park and they do so with an emotional intensity they don’t always apply to their originals.
 After playing not a single cover during the first two sets at The Sinclair, they re-emerged to produce their specialty: the rare all-cover encore, a half dozen tunes that, taken together, provide a veritable window on the band’s soul:

-• Astral Plane, The Modern Lovers
+Astral Plane, The Modern Lovers

 Paint It Black, Rolling Stones